Alexia Kulwiec, Esq. – Executive Director

 Suzy Israel is a solo practitioner in Mendocino, California.
 She helps small farmers and homesteaders navigate myriad regulations, and defends them against government intrusion.
 Prior to her work with FTCLDF, Suzy spent fifteen years as a deputy public defender, protecting the accused from the government.

-Amelia serves as Outreach and Communications Coordinator and has been with FTCLDF since 2012.
-She crafts subscriber emails, posts articles on the website, and coordinates exhibits nationwide.
+Amelia serves as Outreach and Communications Coordinator and has been working with FTCLDF since 2012.
 At West Virginia University, she earned her undergraduate degree in English with a minor in French and an English master’s degree in Professional Writing & Editing.
 She loves having a role in the food freedom movement working with FTCLDF.
-Amelia is also an aspiring small farmer and co-runs a small buyers club.
-In her free time, she enjoys gardening, volunteering on local farms, hiking with her fiancé, fermenting dairy and vegetables, and reading about traditional food and farming.
+Amelia is also an aspiring homesteader and a Weston A. Price Foundation Chapter Leader.
+In her free time, she enjoys gardening, volunteering on local farms, hiking with her husband and dog, fermenting dairy and vegetables, tending her growing flock of poultry, and reading about traditional food and farming.